 When saving this image, be sure to turn off compression.

 If you are particularly proud of the image, and you want to share it, do a Save-As and create smaller versions suitable for websites and email.
-Name these versions "something_Final_Small800x600.jpg" and change to a non-compressed JPG file type.
-(Even though you can save JPG non-compressed, be aware it will still severely compress the photo but the space saved, compared to the original file's size, will be negligible.)
+Name these versions "something_Final_Small800x600.png".
+(Even though you can save JPG non-compressed, be aware it will still severely compress the photo but the space saved, compared to the original file's size, will be negligible; for this reason I now use PNG.)
 When doing this, take great care in not accidentally overwriting the master files with a "Save".

 File Save Recommendations